Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/05/my-unit-testing-epiphany-continued.md

 Not quite.
 I’m talking about tests written by the programmer while raging the TDD, not the tests written “by the customer” (often not by the customer – but on their behalf).
 The programmer decides on the test that will drive the next bit of code and generates the tests they need.
 What I am talking about is unit-tests that are closer to acceptance tests than they used to be because they are describing things that are higher level than they would if they were testing an over-isolated class.

-If the term <abbr title="Behaviour Driven Development">BDD</abbr> hadn’t been appropriated by something different, this approach would probably bear that name – it isn’t what we now know as BDD, but it is more behavioural in style, because the tests describe what the program or module is intended to do, not what a low-level implementation is expected to do.
+If the term :abbr[BDD]{title="Behaviour Driven Development"} hadn’t been appropriated by something different, this approach would probably bear that name – it isn’t what we now know as BDD, but it is more behavioural in style, because the tests describe what the program or module is intended to do, not what a low-level implementation is expected to do.

 > What about those one-test-per-class tests?